Tell me about… the Monarch’s role in a General Election

 The King’s role after a general election

-Following a party commanding a majority – a coalition government may be formed – the party has the right to form a government.
+Following a party commanding a majority – or alternatively, a coalition government may be formed – the party has the right to form a government.

-The King’s role here is inviting the leader of the party to the palace the following day, asking them to to become Prime Minister and form a government.
+The King’s role here is inviting the leader of the party to the palace the following day, asking them to form a government.
+By default, this makes the party leader the new Prime Minister.

 If there is no clear majority, or if negotiations over government formation have not produced a clear answer as to who can command confidence to form and lead a government, then it is expected that political parties will establish who is best placed to do so; this ensures that The King is not pulled into political disputes.